wmaynard/token-service/README.md

 ### _I'm unable to generate a token anywhere other than my local machine._

 It's important that our token generation remains as secure as possible.
 While it would be a huge problem if the `Rumble Key` was ever leaked, we have an extra layer of security for tokens: you must be whitelisted in order to generate tokens.
-If you suspect you aren't on this list and need to be able to generate tokens, contact DevOps.
+Refer to the **SecuredController** section for more information.

 ### _How do I find the `Rumble Key`?_